The Most Popular New and Used Cars in the UK in 2026

 Nissan Qashqai

-The Qashqai topped the best-sellers list outright in 2022, and with second-place and third-place finishes in 2023 and 2024, respectively, it has maintained an impressively strong performance over a number of years.
-And that’s continuing so far in 2025, because it’s currently tracking third in the list of best-sellers.
-And that success is no surprise; the Qashqai is just the right size to make it perfect for most British families, and its wide range of engines and trims ensures broad appeal.
+The Qashqai topped the best-sellers list outright in 2022.
+It then earned a second-place finish in 2023, and then third-place finishes in 2024 and 2025, so it has maintained an impressively strong performance over a number of years.
+Although it's currently a little behind its own curve in 2026, its current-fourth-place position is still no disgrace.
+And that prolonged success is no surprise; the Qashqai is just the right size to make it perfect for most British families, and its wide range of engines and trims ensures broad appeal.

 Nissan Qashqai Review